19415 Deerfield Avenue • Suite 112 • Lansdowne, VA 20176 • 703-724-1195

 What if pills do not work?

-If patients do not respond to treatments with pills, then consideration is given to surgical intervention.
+If patients do not respond to treatments with pills, then we consider a procedure or surgery.